PACE-challenge/Treewidth-PACE-2017-instances/README.md

-# PACE 2017 competition instances
+# Treewidth challenge: PACE 2017 instances

-These instances were used in the The Parameterized Algorithms and Computational Experiments Challenge.
-The odd-numbered instances were made public before the challenge and the even-numbered instances remained hidden until the conclusion of the challenge.
+These instances were used in The Second Parameterized Algorithms and Computational Experiments Challenge (PACE 2017).
+Half of the instances were made public before the challenge and the other half remained hidden until the conclusion of the challenge.
+Details can be found in the [official PACE 2017 report](//dx.doi.org/10.4230/LIPIcs.IPEC.2017.30).

-[gr/exact/](gr/exact/) contains instances designed to be both challenging and interesting for programs that compute a tree decomposition of minimum width.

-[gr/heuristic/](gr/heuristic/) contains instances selected to be both challenging and interesting for programs that heuristically compute a tree decomposition of small width.
+[gr/exact/](gr/exact/) contains instances for the _exact_ treewidth challenge.

+[gr/heuristic/](gr/heuristic/) contains much larger instances for the _heuristic_ treewidth challenge.

+[td/exact/](td/exact/) contains optimal tree decompositions for the _exact_ instances.

+## Further Links

+- All of the _exact_ instances in this instance set are now considered easy.
+After the conclusion of the challenge, a significantly harder, [bonus instance set](//github.com/PACE-challenge/Treewidth-PACE-2017-bonus-instances) has been created.
+- There is also a [list of treewidth solvers, instances, and tools](//github.com/PACE-challenge/Treewidth).